 Special project monitoring for Management Plan elements includes specific targeted monitoring or studies to address implementation of a TMDL or implementation of an individual Management Plan that results from exceedances.
 Management Plan monitoring is generally conducted to support source identification or effectiveness assessment, and may include surveys of agricultural practices, as well as water column or sediment sampling.
-The monitoring sites, special study parameters, Management Plan strategy, implementation steps, and a general schedule for Management Plan implementation have been presented previously in the Sacramento Valley Coalition Group's approved 2009 Management Plan, approved 2016 CSQMP, Management Plan Progress Reports (2010 - 2017), the Addendum to Sacramento Valley Water Quality Coalition Management Plan: Chlorpyrifos and Diazinon TMDLs, and in the Coalition's Monitoring Plan Update that is submitted annually for approval by the Executive Officer.
+The monitoring sites, special study parameters, Management Plan strategy, implementation steps, and a general schedule for Management Plan implementation have been presented previously in the Sacramento Valley Coalition Group's approved 2009 Management Plan, approved 2016 CSQMP, individual Management Plans approved by the Regional Water Board since 2016, Management Plan Progress Reports (2010 - 2018), the Addendum to Sacramento Valley Water Quality Coalition Management Plan: Chlorpyrifos and Diazinon TMDLs, and in the Coalition's Monitoring Plan Update that is submitted annually for approval by the Executive Officer.

 The need for Management Plan monitoring is determined primarily based on the potential to provide useful information for source identification, in establishing causes of toxicity, and to evaluate management practice effectiveness.
 This monitoring may consist of water column or sediment sampling, field evaluations, or surveys of agricultural practices.
-Except for monitoring conducted at non-representative sites for legacy organochlorine pesticides, pathogen indicators, and field measurements, Management Plan monitoring performed in 2018 occurred at representative sites for source evaluation and/or compliance purposes.
-The monitoring proposed and conducted in 2018 was submitted to and approved by the Regional Water Board's Executive Officer on January 23, 2018.
-The Coalition's approved 2018 Monitoring Plan Update included the required monitoring for Management Plan elements, as well as monitoring required in 303(d)-listed water bodies and TMDLs for chlorpyrifos and diazinon.
+Except for monitoring conducted at non-representative sites for legacy organochlorine and current use pesticides, pathogen indicators, and field measurements, Management Plan monitoring performed in 2019 occurred at representative sites for source evaluation and/or compliance purposes.
+The monitoring proposed and conducted in 2019 was submitted to and approved by the Regional Water Board's Executive Officer on November 5, 2019.
+The Coalition's approved 2019 Monitoring Plan Update included the required monitoring for Management Plan elements, as well as monitoring required by the Coalition's MRP and TMDLs for chlorpyrifos and diazinon.

-Based on the evaluations of Management Plan monitoring results through September 2018 and earlier source evaluation efforts, the Coalition has submitted requests to deem complete the monitoring and other requirements for seven Management Plans, three of which received approval during the 2018 monitoring year.
+Based on the evaluations of Management Plan monitoring results through September 2019 and earlier source evaluation efforts, the Coalition has submitted requests to deem complete the monitoring and other requirements for eight Management Plans, five of which received approval during the 2019 Monitoring Year and the remaining three were approved in the beginning of the 2020 Monitoring Year.
 These Management Plans are summarized in Table 4.
 With respect to those Management Plans not yet approved, monitoring and implementation of these Management Plans will continue until completion is approved by the Regional Water Board's Executive Officer, as required by the Coalition's MRP.